 Getting to Lugano:

-Lugano can easily be reached by train when traveling from the international airports of Zurich, Switzerland, or Milan, Italy.
+Reach Lugano easily by train when traveling from the international airports of Zurich, Switzerland, or Milan, Italy.
 Although Lugano is closer to Milan than to Zurich, the Gotthard rail tunnel, opened in December of 2016, has considerably shortened the rail journey from Zurich.
 Traveling from either Milan airport or Zurich airport to Lugano will take about 2 hours and 45 minutes via train.
 From the Zurich airport, you will only have to change from the airport train to the train to Lugano at the Zurich main train station.
 From Milan, you will need to change trains at least twice to reach Lugano.
 If you will only be traveling in Switzerland, your journey from Zurich to Lugano is included if you purchase a Swiss Pass.
 There is no need for a car in Lugano, and parking is hard to come by if you do have a car.
 All buses and trains in Lugano are included with the Swiss Pass and the Ticino Ticket.

 Another option is to travel from Milan’s Malpensa airport to Lugano via bus, one-way 25 CHF, round trip 35 CHF.
 This journey will take about 70 minutes and must be reserved.
 Information about the bus service is available here: